Agnimandur/Red-Crab-Inn-Bot/README.md

 #### contracts
 View your ongoing contracts, and their current profit trajectories.

+#### net worth
+See all your current assets in an easy to read embed format.

 #### rank=[name]
 Find out your current net worth, and rank in the ongoing Cryptocurrency simulation!
 If the optional [name] parameter is provided, it finds the net worth of all the people whose name begins with [name]. [name] must be at least 4 characters long.